Close Menu

 WHAT IS THE WAIS IV IQ TEST?

 The Wechsler Adult Intelligence Scale – Fourth Edition (WAIS-IV) is a test that measures your cognitive ability.
 These areas are important because a low score may mean that you would have trouble on the job.
-Therefore, the SSA will order an intelligence test for people who have a learning disorder or trouble with comprehension.
+Therefore, the SSA will order an intelligence test for people who have a learning disorder or trouble with understanding.
 The WAIS IV test is not for children.
 It is only for adults who are between the ages of 16 to 90 years old.

 The WAIS-IV has a number of different tests that score your intelligence.
 For example, test results include your Full Scale IQ, Index Scores, and subtest scaled scores.
 The four Index Scores are Verbal Comprehension (VCI), Working Memory (WMI), Perceptual Reasoning (PRI) and Processing Speed (PSI).
 Additionally, the WAIS-IV has 10 core subtests and five supplemental subtests.
-You can take the WAIS IV with paper and pencil or you can take the test online.
+You can take the WAIS IV with paper and pencil.
+Or, you can take the test online.

 The 10 core subtests are: Arithmetic, Block Design, Comprehension, Digit Span, Digit Symbol, Information, Letter-Number Sequencing.
 Additionally, the test includes Matrix Reasoning, Picture Arrangement, Picture Completion, Processing Speed, Object Assembly, Similarities, Symbol Search, and Vocabulary.
 Your scores on these subtests determine your four Index scores.